MileHacker Logo

 Pros:

-• Idyllic, peaceful, stunning mountain views, and an excellent base for hikers and those seeking tranquility away from crowds.
+• Idyllic, peaceful, stunning mountain views, and an excellent base for trekkers and those seeking tranquility not in crowded areas.

 • Immersion in traditional Majorcan village life.